Record of Lodoss War: Deedlit in Wonder Labyrinth: Reception

 Record of Lodoss War: Deedlit in Wonder Labyrinth on PC garnered "mixed or average" reviews, according to review aggregator site Metacritic.
 On Switch, it garnered "generally favorable" reviews.
 As of April 30, 2021, the game reportedly sold 100,000 copies on PC.
 According to Famitsu, the Switch version sold over 10,374 copies in its first week on the market.

 Destructoid's Zoey Handley felt that Deedlit in Wonder Labyrinth was slightly more linear than Symphony of the Night and criticized the environments for being monotonous and lacking in variety.
 Nevertheless, Handley praised the pixel art visuals and animations, boss encounters, weapons, energetic soundtrack and plot progression.
 Eurogamer's Álvaro Arbonés also commended its simplistic story and art direction for being faithful to the source material, music, presentation and Ikaruga-esque elemental spirit mechanic.
-However, Arbonés criticized aspects of Deedlit in Wonder Labyrinth such as the aforementioned spirit mechanic for being complicated and introduction of underutilized ideas.
+However, Arbonés criticized aspects such as the aforementioned spirit mechanic for being complicated and introduction of underutilized ideas.
 PC Gamer's Eric Watson criticized the game's short length, low difficulty level and linear nature but gave positive remarks to the element-swapping mechanic and boss fights, noting the retro-style audiovisual presentation.

 PCMag's Gabriel Zamora gave positive commentary in regards to the sprite work, controls, puzzles, action-RPG and spirit-swapping mechanics but noted the title's short length, map design and frequent visual distraction as negative points.
 RPGFan's Mark Tjan gave high praise to the 2D pixel art and puzzle-based gameplay.
 However, Tjan felt mixed about the soundtrack and criticized the scenario for being light on details and uninspired enemy designs.
-Alejandro Pascual of Spanish gaming website 3DJuegos commended Deedlit in Wonder Labyrinth for its styling, pixel art graphics, elemental spirit mechanics and boss sequences but criticized the game for being sparse in terms of exploration, power-up items and the story for not honoring the series its based on.
+Alejandro Pascual of Spanish gaming website 3DJuegos commended its styling, pixel art graphics, elemental spirit mechanics and boss sequences but criticized the game for being sparse in terms of exploration, power-up items and the story for not honoring the series its based on.
 Gianni Molinaro of French gaming publication Gameblog felt that Deedlit in Wonder Labyrinth was very basic, criticizing the easy difficulty level.
 Nevertheless, Molinaro regarded it to be a fun Metroidvania, giving positive remarks to the pixel-based presentation and bosses.

 RPG Site's James Galizio gave positive remarks to the Ikaruga-style color-shifting mechanics, weapon variety and sprite animations, though he found the game's map locations lacking in visual variety and felt that some of the gameplay mechanics were underutilized due to the short length, which was also criticized as well as its difficulty.
 Vandal's Carlos Leiva regarded it as a "terrific metroidvania-style action-platformer adventure that entertains from start to finish", praising the visuals, element gameplay system and boss battles but noted that the linear progression, unoriginal magic skills and short duration were some of its negative points.